German Shorthaired Pointer

 Adopting a German Shorthaired Pointer

-Learn about about acquiring a German Shorthaired Pointer - the pros and cons of adopting versus going through a breeder, and associated costs.
+Learn about acquiring a German Shorthaired Pointer - the pros and cons of adopting versus going through a breeder, and associated costs.